 - c.
-Locations of all waters of the state within one mile downstream of the site's discharge point.
-Also identify if any are listed as impaired or high quality water; - d.
+Locations of all waters of the state within the site and all waters of the state within one mile downstream of the site's discharge point(s).
+Also identify if any of these waters of the state are impaired or high-quality water; - d.
 Type and extent of pre-construction cover on the site (e.g., vegetative cover, forest, pasture, pavement, structures); - e.
 Drainage patterns of storm water and authorized non-storm water before and after major grading activities; - f.
-Storm water and authorized non-storm water discharge locations, including: - (1) Locations where storm water and/or authorized non-storm water will be discharged to storm drain inlets;36 and - (2) Locations where storm water or authorized non-storm water will be discharged directly to waters of the state. - g.
-Locations of all potential pollutant-generating activities identified in Part 7.3.2.g; - h.
-Locations of storm water controls, including natural buffer areas and any shared controls utilized to comply with this permit; and - i.
-Locations where polymers, flocculants, or other treatment chemicals will be used and stored. - 7.3.4.
-Non-Storm water Discharges.
-Identify all authorized non-storm water discharges in Part 1.2.3 that will or may occur.
+Storm water and authorized non-storm water discharge locations, including: - Locations where storm water and/or authorized non-storm water will discharge to storm drain inlets, including a notation of whether the inlet conveys storm water to a sediment basin, sediment trap, or similarly effective control;37 and - (2) Locations where storm water or authorized non-storm water will discharge directly to waters of the state. - g.
+Locations of all potential pollutant-generating activities identified in Part 7.3.2.f; - h.
+Locations of storm water controls, including natural buffer areas and any shared controls utilized to comply with this Permit; and - i.
+Locations where you will use and store polymers, flocculants, or other treatment chemicals. - 7.3.4 Non-Storm water Discharges.
+Identify all authorized non-storm water discharges in Part 1.2.2 that will or may occur.

-7.3.5.
-Description of Storm water Controls.
+7.3.5 Description of Storm water Controls.

 - a.
-For each of the Part 2.2 erosion and sediment control effluent limits, Part 2.3 pollution prevention effluent limits as applicable to your site, you must include the following: - (1) A description of the specific control(s) to be implemented to meet the effluent limit; - (2) Any applicable storm water control design specifications (including references to any manufacturer specifications and/or erosion and sediment control manuals/ordinances relied upon);37 - (3) Routine storm water control maintenance specifications; and - (4) The projected schedule for storm water control installation/implementation. - b.
+For each of the Part 2.2 erosion and sediment control requirements, Part 2.3 pollution prevention requirements, as applicable to your site, you must include the following: - (1) A description of the specific control(s) you must implement to meet these requirements; - (2) The design specifications for controls described in Part 7.3.5.a(1) (including references to any manufacturer specifications and/or erosion and sediment control manuals/ordinances relied upon);38 - (3) Routine storm water control maintenance specifications; and - (4) The projected schedule for storm water control installation/implementation. - b.
 You must also include any of the following additional information as applicable. - (1) Natural buffers and/or equivalent sediment controls (see Part 2.2.1 and Part 10).
-You must include the following: - (i) The compliance alternative to be implemented;
+You must include the following:

-36 The requirement to show storm drain inlets in the immediate vicinity of the site on your site map only applies to those inlets that are easily identifiable from your site or from a publicly accessible area immediately adjacent to your site.
+37 The requirement to show storm drain inlets in the immediate vicinity of the site on your site map only applies to those inlets that are easily identifiable from your site or from a publicly accessible area immediately adjacent to your site.

-37 Design specifications may be found in manufacturer specifications and/or in applicable erosion and sediment control manuals or ordinances.
+38 Design specifications may be found in manufacturer specifications and/or in applicable erosion and sediment control manuals or ordinances.
 Any departures from such specifications must reflect good engineering practice and must be explained in the SWPPP.